 I’m a theme park nut.
 And really, what’s not to like?
 Thrilling rides, exciting shows and indulgent food are at every turn.
 At Busch Gardens Williamsburg, which has been rated the most beautiful theme park in America again and again, the appeal is even higher.

 However, even at this park it’s all too easy to mess up your day by not being in-the-know.
 Don’t let that happen to you!
-These Busch Gardens Williamsburg tips navigate the do’s and don’ts of this European-themed amusement park.
+These Busch Gardens Williamsburg tips will help you navigate the do’s and don’ts of this European-themed amusement park.

 This is the first epic fail to avoid.
-At the gate you’ll pay full price.
+You’ll pay full price at the gate.
 Who wants to do that?
 Book your tickets in advance with Reserve Williamsburg to save you time and money.
-Currently, Busch Gardens one-day tickets are only $62/adults–$15 lower than what you’ll fork over if you pay the day you play.
+Currently, Busch Gardens one-day tickets are only $65 for adults.
+That’s $25 lower than what you’ll fork over if you pay the day you play.
 Plus, the tickets are barcoded so you simply go straight to the gate, scan and go.
 So easy.

 What does KIDsiderate mean?
 It’s Busch Gardens’ promise to make your visit a family affair.
 The park embraces the challenges of parenthood with strollers, baby changing tables, nursing rooms and kid-sized menu options.
 In addition, there’s a height-check station at the entrance of the park so you can easily find out which rides fit your kids.
 KIDsiderate also refers to designated areas designed especially with little ones in mind.
 Land of the Dragons and the Sesame Street® Forest of Fun are two park areas that are bursting with kid fun.

-With these Busch Gardens Williamsburg tips you know what to do—and what to avoid.
+With these Busch Gardens Williamsburg tips, you know what to do—and what to avoid—during your day at the park.
 Now, you’re ready to spend the day at one of the most enchanting amusement parks on the East Coast.

 Ashley is Reserve Direct’s travel expert, visiting Williamsburg to find the best travel tips, money-saving deals and insider information.
 With over 10 years of experience in first-hand-travel adventures, she shares her stories, advice, and current events to help you stay in the know.